 I’m not saying it’s wrong to add on fingers but when these kids see their peers adding quickly in their heads, it increases their own sense of failure.
 Confirmation in their belief that they’re ‘not good at math’.

 How can we give them the strategies to add successfully and confidently?
 How do we build addition fact fluency?

-To ensure success, teach the addition basic facts using a sequenced approach.
+To ensure success, it’s recommended that the addition basic facts are taught using a sequenced approach.
 By sequenced, I don’t mean learning to add on 1 first followed by 2, 3, 4, 5, 6, 7, 8 and 9.
 A sequenced approach to learning the basic facts involves learning thinking strategies in a particular sequence.

 The importance of teaching a few powerful, yet simple thinking strategies to teach basic facts cannot be overemphasized.
 If efficient strategies are not taught, children will use or invent their own inefficient strategies, usually related to counting.Booker, Bond, Sparrow & Swan 2014

 We introduce the mental math strategies by looking at two numbers that add together to make ten.
 Addition to ten has been taught in kindergarten so in first grade, it becomes a nice introduction into the use of strategies.

 The addition facts for ten are known by different names.
 Some teachers call them the rainbow facts or making a ten.
 Others call them partners of ten or friends of ten.

 0 + 10, 1 + 9, 2 + 8, 3 + 7, 4 + 6, 5 + 5 and their turn arounds (using the commutative property we turn 3 + 7 around to become 7 + 3) are all addition facts for 10.

 Whatever you call them, they’re a prerequisite for gaining an understanding of friendly numbers which can be used when adding two digit numbers.